-If there is one key concept to be learned regarding counseling, it would be to listen to what families are trying to tell you.
+If there is one key concept to be learned regarding counseling, it is to listen to what families are trying to tell you.
+One of the best pieces of advice I received as a young professional was, "We were born with two ears and one mouth for a very good reason-listen at least twice as much as you talk."
 By listening more, talking less, and being sensitive to the emotions and needs expressed, you will make giant strides along the path to becoming a more effective resource for infants and their families.